mohammadhashim135/Garbage-Classifier/README.md

-# **Waste Classification Management** ♻️
+# **Garbage Classifier** ♻️
 **An AI-powered Real-Time Waste Detector using Streamlit & TensorFlow**

 ---

 ## **Overview**
-**Waste Classification Management** is a smart web application built with **Streamlit**, allowing users to classify waste in real time using a trained **Keras deep learning model**.
+**Garbage Classifier** is a smart web application built with **Streamlit**, allowing users to classify waste in real time using a trained **Keras deep learning model**.
 Whether it's biodegradable or non-biodegradable, this app helps promote sustainable waste segregation with the power of machine learning and computer vision.

 ---